What is the Catastrophic Illness in Children Relief Fund?

 For assistance call 1-800-882-1435 (within Massachusetts), 617-624-6060, or TTY 617-624-5992.

-This information is provided by the Children & Youth with Special Health Care Needs Program within the Division for Perinatal, Early Childhood, and Special Health Needs within the Department of Public Health.
+This information is provided by the Division for Children & Youth with Special Health Needs within the Pregnancy, Infancy and Early Childhood Division within the Department of Public Health.